 30ml soy sauce

-Pickled shitake mushrooms are best made the day before if possible This gives better flavour.
+Pickled shiitake mushrooms are best made the day before if possible.
+This gives better flavour.

-Wash & dry the shitake mushrooms and set aside.
+Wash & dry the shiitake mushrooms and set aside.

-Place all ingredients except the shitake mushrooms in a pan.
+Place all ingredients except the shiitake mushrooms in a pan.
 Bring to a simmer then remove from heat.

-Pour pickling liquid over the top of the shitake mushrooms ensuring they are completely covered in liquid.
+Pour pickling liquid over the top of the shiitake mushrooms ensuring they are completely covered in liquid.
 Set aside to cool.
-When cool slice shitakes thinly.
+When cool, slice mushrooms thinly.

 Roasted Jerusalem Artichokes and Spring Onions

-100g Jerusalem artichokes (Ensure large ones are cut, for even cooking)
+100g Jerusalem artichokes (for even cooking, ensure the large ones are cut)

 2 large spring onion bulbs (no green tops)